Kamohelo Mokotjo: 2010–2011 and loan to Excelsior

+2011–12 season

 Mokotjo was utilised mostly as a substitute and as a utility player by manager Ronald Koeman during the first half of the 2011–12 season, which prompted the suggestion that he would leave the club in search of first team football.
 Mokotjo remained at De Kuip and set up a goal in a key 4–2 De Klassieker victory over Ajax on 29 January 2012, which prompted the club to award him a new two-year contract.
 Despite suffering from another niggling injury, Mokotjo finished the 2011–12 season with 22 appearances and helped Feyenoord to a second-place finish in the Eredivisie.

+2012–13 season

 Mokotjo was largely frozen out of the first team squad during the 2012–13 season, due to injuries and concerns over his rate of development.
 Despite rumours that he would go out on loan or leave the club permanently during the January transfer window, Mokotjo remained with the club throughout the season, but made just one appearance, as a 90th-minute substitute in a 3–2 victory over ADO Den Haag on 16 December 2012.
 Mokotjo departed Feyenoord in May 2013, having made 38 appearances in three seasons as a first team player with the club.